barabba9174/test/README.md

 # logic

-I didn't use typescript, just because I'm much faster with jsx and preferred to concentrate on a robust algorithm;
+I didn't use typescript, just because I'm much faster with jsx and preferred to concentrate on a robust algorithm.

 I've removed the option '1' for rows and columns, because the path does't make sense.

 I've kept the option '2' for rows and columns, but when 'start' and 'end' are next, that is the best path.

 The logic is: navigate the 4 directions, in a recursive function, starting from 'start', continuing to navigate until there is a 'clear' and then saving the position only when 'end' is reached.

-I took a look at the existing bfs library, but then I decided to create my own custom function ('pathFinder' inside src/components/Grid/utils/index.js)
+I took a look at the existing bfs library, but then I decided to create my own custom function ('pathFinder' inside https://github.com/barabba9174/test/blob/master/src/components/Grid/utils/index.js)